-I am not talking about the preacher who is not entitled to support, neither am members.
-I going to handpick the crowd.
-But I am adjunct to the work in that field.
-If this financial needs.
-The preacher feels embar-city are working almost continuously, work is left just where it stands the re- rassed if the subject is mentioned and the sults will be only a small per cent of what brethren shudder at the very thought of they will be if other broadcasts follow. discussing the subject when a frank talk are appreciated by all right-thinking peoing hi sfinancial condition would often be of value to all concerned.
+I am not talking about the preacher who is not entitled to support, neither am I going to handpick the crowd.
+But I am talking about and urging the need of congregations and preachers honestly, anxiously, and faithfully at work, coming to, and having, a better understanding of the support of preaching the gospel.

+There is a prejudice among members of the church about discussing the preachers' financial needs.
+The preacher feels embarrassed if the subject is mentioned and the brethren shudder at the very thought of discussing the subject when a frank talk ing hi sfinancial condition would often be of value to all concerned.